thomassuedbroecker/library-app-kubernetes/README.md

     ```
     kubectl get services
     ```
-    There should be a service named *cloudant-developer* in the list.
+    There should be a service named **cloudant-developer** in the list.

-2. Configure the databases:
+2. Configure the databases inside the **cloudant-developer** service:

     1. Copy the name of the pod starting with **cloudant-developer**.
         ```